pkt-cash/ns-projects/projects/2020_11_14-pkt-community.md

 * WWW_DOCS - Frequently asked questions added to docs website
 * WWW_I18N - all 3 translations completed
 * WWW_UPDATE - translations integrated
-* S_MINING - 10x growth in in PacketCrypt miners

 #### Payout
 After a report is delivered on this milestone and it is approved by the NS, the NS will send **6 million** PKT.